 Another challenging area is the ongoing IRS impersonation scam.
 Between October 2013 and January 31, 2015, TIGTA has logged approximately 300,000 contacts from taxpayers who reported that they received telephone calls from individuals claiming to be IRS employees.
-The impersonators told the victims that they owed additional tax and, if not immediately paid, they would be arrested, lose their driver's licenses, or face other consequences.
-More than 2,700 victims have reported an aggregate loss of more than \$14.5 million dollars.
+The impersonators told the victims that they owed additional tax and, if the tax was not immediately paid, they would be arrested, lose their driver's licenses, or face other consequences.
+As of January 31, 2015, more than 3,000 victims have reported an aggregate loss in excess of \$15 million dollars.
 While TIGTA investigates these complaints, we have worked closely with the IRS, the Federal Trade Commission and local media outlets to publish press releases, warnings, and other public awareness announcements in order to warn taxpayers of the scam.
 The sheer volume of contacts from concerned taxpayers is an additional strain on IRS resources.

-IRS efforts to improve the identification of questionable refund claims is a significant step in protecting and maintaining the integrity of the Federal system of tax administration.
-However, the IRS must continue to identify and implement innovative and cost-saving strategies to accomplish its mission of providing America's taxpayers with top-quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness.
+The IRS must continue to identify and implement innovative and cost-saving strategies to accomplish its mission of providing America's taxpayers with top-quality service by helping them understand and meet their tax responsibilities and enforce the law with integrity and fairness.